 Positive reinforcement when they do interact is helpful.
 It will help raise the dogs’ comfort level and encourage them to do it more often.
 Note though that too much petting or even verbal praise may send them scuttling off to their safe place again.
 I suggest getting a dog trainer who has experience with developmental disability.

-In some cases, especially if aggression or destructive behaviors are a problem, veterinary medicine may be prescribed.
-These may include anti-anxiety or mood-altering medications designed to keep the dog calm and stress-free.
+In some cases, especially if aggression or destructive behaviors are a problem, it is best to have the dog checked by veterinary medicine experts.
+Often, vets would prescribe anti-anxiety or mood-altering medications designed to keep the dog calm and stress-free.

 All indications point to autism being an ailment that dogs are born with, not an illness they contract.
-The symptoms may not show themselves right away or may be mild.
+The symptoms of CDB may also not show themselves right away or may be mild.
 As young dogs become older dogs, these behaviors will likely become more pronounced.
 For owners who believe that their dog may be suffering from autism, I suggest you talk to your vet as soon as possible.
 The earlier treatment begins, the more effective it will be.
-While there is no cure, awareness, understanding, and treatment will help the dog and its owner, lead a more normal life.
+While there is no cure at present, awareness, understanding, and management will help the dog and its owner lead a more normal life.

 What are the symptoms of autism in dogs?

 From my experience, autistic dogs show some of the same symptoms as autistic humans do.
-They tend to display antisocial behavior, avoiding interaction, eye contact, and physical contact. with both humans and other dogs.
-They sometimes exhibit repetitive behaviors, like tail chasing or walking the perimeter of a room.
+They tend to display antisocial behavior, avoiding interaction, eye contact, and physical contact with both humans and other dogs or animals.
+They sometimes exhibit repetitive behaviors like tail chasing or walking the perimeter of a room.
 They can become distressed or even aggressive at changes to their environment or routine.

 Can you have an autistic dog?

-The answer to the question, Can Dogs Be Autistic, is not as simple as yes or no. Yes, some dogs exhibit the symptoms of autism, although it is not yet possible to definitively diagnose dogs with canine autism.
+The answer to the question, Can Dogs Be Autistic, is not as simple as yes or no. Yes, some dogs exhibit the symptoms similar to autism in humans, although it is not yet possible to definitively diagnose dogs with canine autism.
+There is, however, a condition known as canine dysfunctional behavior (CDB) which shares the symptoms of autism in humans as well as obsessive-compulsive behaviors in dogs.
 Unfortunately like in humans, there is no known cause.
 A presumptive diagnosis can be made by observing behaviors and testing for raised levels of certain proteins and hormones in the dog’s blood.